NGSEP/NGSEPcore/README.txt

 Functional annotation of variants
 ---------------------------------

-This module takes a VCF file produced by NGSEP, the reference genome in fasta format, and a gff3 file with gene annotations related with the given genome (see http://www.sequenceontology.org/gff3.shtml for details) and generates a VCF file which includes the functional information related with each variant.
-The usage is as follows
+Generates a VCF file including the functional information related to each variant.
+Requires a gff3 file with gene annotations, and the reference genome in fasta format.
+Reads from standard input unless the -i option is used to specify an input file.
+Writes to standard output unless the -o option is used to specify an output file.

 USAGE:

-java -jar NGSEPcore.jar Annotate <OPTIONS> <VARIANTS_FILE> <TRANSCRIPTOME_MAP> <REFERENCE_FILE>
+java -jar NGSEPcore.jar VCFAnnotate <OPTIONS>

 OPTIONS:

+	-i FILE : Input VCF file with variants to annotate.
+It can be gzip compressed.
+	-r FILE : Fasta file with the reference genome.
+	-t FILE : Input GFF3 file with gene annotations.
+	-o FILE	: Output VCF file with annotated variants.
-	-u INT	: Maximum bp before a gene to classify a variant as Upstream.
+	-u INT	: Maximum bp before the start of a transcript to classify a variant as Upstream.
 Default: 1000
-	-d INT	: Maximum bp after a gene to classify a variant as Downstream.
+	-d INT	: Maximum bp after the end of a transcript to classify a variant as Downstream.
 Default: 300
         -sd INT : Initial basepairs of an intron that should be considered as splice donor.
 Default: 2
         -sa INT : Final basepairs of an intron that should be considered as